Bronx River: Recreational amenities

-In the southern Bronx, the river has become a popular destination for urban canoeing in New York City.
+In the South Bronx, the river has become a popular destination for urban canoeing in New York City.
 It bisects Bronx Park and the Bronx Zoo.
 A monorail built in the late 20th century takes zoo visitors over the river to an exhibit of Asian animals on the left bank, with a narration presenting the river as the Irrawaddy.

 Shoelace Park is a one-mile long linear park on the east bank of the Bronx River, from 211th to 231st Street in the Wakefield and Williamsbridge areas of the Bronx.
 Officially named Bronx River Park, it is more commonly known as Shoelace Park because of its shape.
 The park was renovated in 2020 to create bicycle and pedestrian paths over what was the original roadbed of the Bronx River Parkway.
 A small pier at 219th street provides access to the river for canoes and kayaks.

 Waterfalls, culverts, storm water outfalls, and inlets

-Vertical obstacles in streams and rivers, such as waterfalls, culverts and water-diversion structures, can impact fish by fragmenting populations and reducing migratory ranges.
-However, these barriers can also protect fish populations from predators, reduce competition for food and limit the possibility for hybridization and disease.